Liaoliaoliaole/LOG-core/README.md

 sudo systemctl restart Morfeas_system.service
 ```

-### Code-only rebuild (core only)
+### Code-only rebuild (core + pinned SDAQ worker)
-Use when only LOG-core source code changed and dependency pins did not change.
+Use when LOG-core or the recorded `src/sdaq-worker` submodule changed and third-party dependency pins did not change.
+The script synchronizes the pinned SDAQ-worker submodule, builds and installs `SDAQ_worker`, then builds and installs LOG core.
+Do not replace this with `git submodule foreach git pull`: that would discard the parent repository's pinned dependency contract.

 ```bash
 cd Morfeas_core